MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-analytics-and-reports/meeting-attendance-report.md

     - **Only who attended** - Doesn't include meeting attendees' join times, leave times, and in-meeting duration.
 1. Once you have made your policy setting selections, hit **Save** at the bottom of the page.

+> [!NOTE]
+> As an administrator, you can’t view the attendance report for meetings that you don’t organize.
+However, you can view participant details for a given meeting within 24 hours of that meeting.
+In the Teams admin center, go to **Users** > **Manage users**.
+Choose the display name for the meeting organizer.
+Select the **Meetings & calls** tab, and then choose the appropriate meeting ID or call ID.
+Then, select **Participant details**.

 ## Set attendance report policies with PowerShell

-In PowerShell, the **AllowEngagementReport** parameter and [Set-CsTeamsMeetingPolicy cmdlet](/powershell/module/skype/set-csteamsmeetingpolicy) can be used to turn this on.
+In PowerShell, the `-AllowEngagementReport` parameter and [Set-CsTeamsMeetingPolicy cmdlet](/powershell/module/skype/set-csteamsmeetingpolicy) can be used to turn this on.
 This policy is on by default.

 To turn off attendance reports, run the following: